siavash9000/netlimy/README.md

 simple and therefore easy to adapt or extend.
 Just check out the file .gitlab-ci.yml

 # Add an API service and access it from your website via javascript
+The simple micorservice form2mail is part of the default stack of netlimy.
+This service forwards form submissions on your website to an email you declared.
+You can extend the form-api to your needs easily or deploy a completely new docker service by changing a few lines in `production.yml`.
+Test your changes first locally and add the service to the `docker-compose.yml`.
+Take care of [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+The usage of form2mail`in netlimy is an example how cors can be handled in nginx.

+# Scaling netlimy
+If you host your own website you will probably asking yourself how many concurrent users can my website currently hanlde?
+When do I need to scale?
+Since netlimy is based `docker swarm` scaling means adding nodes to the swarm as described [here](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/) and incresing the replica count in production.yml.
+Once added to the swarm docker takes care of the load balancing and the deployment on the new node.